Article 45 GDPR

-As regards the enforcement of article 45, it was also stated in Schrems II judgement (para.
+As regards the enforcement of Article 45 GDPR, it was also stated in Schrems II judgement (para.
 63), that an individual must be able to make a claim to a DPA contesting the compatibility of a data transfer based on an adequacy decision with the protection of privacy and fundamental rights, and the DPA must examine the claim with all due diligence.

 Decisions[edit | edit source]